statecharts/statecharts.github.io/index.md

 If you feel like chatting to someone about statecharts, you should go to <a href="https://spectrum.chat/statecharts">spectrum.chat/statecharts</a>, where you'll find a community of like minded developers that can help you understand and reap the benefits of using Statecharts.

+Quite a few people have written books or held presentations that deal with statecharts in various ways, and they're included in our [resources](resources.html) page.

 There are some pages that haven't found any place in the web of documents, so they're honourably mentioned here:

 * [Use case: Statecharts in User Interfaces](use-case-statecharts-in-user-interfaces.html)